-7.5.4.7 Transmitter Off (Bit 7): R/S: Warm Chain Reset to 0
+7.5.4.8 Transmitter Off (Bit 7): R/W: Warm Chain Reset to 0

 This bit provides a mechanism to shut off a link transmitter for power savings or EMI reduction.
 When set, no output signals on the link toggle and are driven to electrical levels that satisfy the DC specification.
+For Gen3 devices, this is the PHY OFF state, defined in Section 12.3.9.
 This bit resets to 0 and can be set by software writing a 1 to the bit.
-This bit cannot be cleared by software.
-A write of 0 to this bit position has no effect.
 If End of Chain is set on an active link, the Transmitter Off bit should not be set until the transmitter has driven enough NOPs to fill the receiver's receive FIFOs.